Who Has the Fairest Unfair Dismissal laws?

 • Non financial remedies (such as a statement of service).

-In Australia, it is necessary for employers to ensure employees are provided procecedural fairness when dismissing employees.
+In Australia, it is necessary for employers to ensure employees are provided procedural fairness when dismissing employees.
 There is no doubt that Australia has a fair and just protection for employees through the Fair Work Act 2009.
-To which no employer cannot dismiss an employee for a prohibited reason, unlike in Greece where no reason needs to be provided for those on indefinite employment contracts.
-Yet, these rules and laws are not as challenging and harsh compared to France where it is near impossible for an employer to terminate an employee.
-Thus, explaining why the Australian Bureau of Statistics (2019) reported in 2019, Australia has the lowest unemployment rate out of all these countries at a steady 5.3 percent.
+To which no employer cannot dismiss an employee for a prohibited reason.
+Unlike in Greece where no reason needs to be provided for those on indefinite employment contracts.
+Yet, these rules and laws are not as challenging and harsh compared to France where it is near impossible for an employer to dismiss an employee.
+Thus, explaining why the Australian Bureau of Statistics (2019).
+Reported in 2019, Australia has the lowest unemployment rate out of all these countries at a steady 5.3 percent.

-When an employee believed they have been terminated without a valid reason, or without procedural fairness we fight for their rights.
-To which we have over 20 years experience in lodging Unfair Dismissal Applications to the Fair Work Commission and ensuring our clients obtain the settlement they deserve.
+When an employee believed they have been dismissed without a valid reason.
+Or without procedural fairness we fight for their rights.
+To which we have over 20 years experience in lodging Unfair Dismissal Applications to the Fair Work Commission.
+Ensuring our clients obtain the settlement they deserve.